Pain Management FAQ

 If you have never been to pain management and don’t have a referral, please call our office for more information about how you can get into our program.

 You most likely won’t if you take your medications the way you’re supposed to.
 However, you may get physically dependent on your prescription easily.
 Always let the doctor know about your fear of addiction and family history.
-Genesis Medical Clinic also provides narcotic rehabilitation services.
+Genesis Medical Clinic also provides narcotic rehabilitation services at our Florida Medical Center in Tampa, Florida.

 Common types of pain medications include adjuvant pain medications (such as antidepressants, anticonvulsants, and muscle relaxers), opiates (pain killers), and anti-inflammatory drugs.